sbarre/eloquent-versioned/README.md

 )
 ```

-While the row for our first version now looks like this:
+While a new row is inserted to save our previous version, which now looks like this:

 ```php
 Array